huideyeren/anshitsu/README.md

         Type: Optional[typing.Un...
         Default: None
         Use Tosaka mode.
 Defaults to None.
+    --outputrgb=OUTPUTRGB
+        Type: bool
+        Default: False
+        Outputs a monochrome image in RGB.
+Defaults to False.

 NOTES
     You can also use flags syntax for POSITIONAL ARGUMENTS